dlmcpaul/EnphaseCollector/README.md

 - If profile set to influxdb then an
 Influx DB is needed for storage of the statistics (Will autocreate 2 databases called 'solardb' and 'collectorStats')

-- If profile set to pvoutput then every 5m the stats will be uploaded to your account at https://pvoutput.org (you will need to create one to to get the systemid and key)
+- If profile set to pvoutput then every 5m the stats will be uploaded to your account at https://pvoutput.org (you will need to create an account to to get the systemid and key)

 - You can set both profiles separated by a comma eg influxdb,pvoutput